Sydney Coordinated Adaptive Traffic System: Public vehicle priority

-Pedestrian Priority
+Pedestrian and bicycle priority

 Pedestrian priority can be achieved by using lower cycle times, double cycling, 'Walk for Green', automatic introduction of pedestrian phases, countdown timers, and 'delinking' or 'divorcing'.
 Lower cycle times reduce the wait time and delay for pedestrians.
+Other factors impacting pedestrian access include the number of opportunities in the cycle when pedestrian can cross (often one), and pedestrian demands not being recorded in time for action by the signal controller.